 Appealing an ESA decision

-You can appeal once the Department for Work and Pensions (DWP) have finished a mandatory reconsideration and sent you a ‘mandatory reconsideration notice’.
+Before you can appeal a decision made by the Department for Work and Pensions (DWP), you might need to ask for a mandatory reconsideration and get a ‘mandatory reconsideration notice’.

 Fill in an appeal form